 Remember, that everyone started at some point to reach where they are now, and today is your starting point.
 Cooking in home setting is the perfect place to begin this journey.

 It is a good idea to stock up your home with the non-perishables so you don’t have to forgo the idea of cooking for lack of ingredients.

 Grab some fresh produce from your supermarket or farmers market on your way back from work, and you are all set to start.

 Sharpen your knives, put on the apron and ignite the flame.
 Let the magic begin!

 Every cuisine has some easy dishes to start with.
-It could be an omelette, or boiled potatoes, or a soup.
+It could be an omelet, or boiled potatoes, or soup.
 It is always a good idea to start with them.